What is an air-fryer and how does it work?

 1. A lower fat method of cooking

-Air-fryers use significantly less oil than deep fat fryers, and a 2015 study demonstrated that food cooked using an air-fryer were as a result substantially lower in fat.
+Air-fryers use significantly less oil than deep fat fryers.
+One 2015 study demonstrated that food cooked using an air-fryer was substantially lower in fat.
 An air-fryer does this by heating the food in hot air which contains fine oil droplets.
+We know this is a healthier approach as food subject to traditional frying methods has been shown to contribute to weight gain and heart disease.

 2. May help weight management

-Deep-fried foods are both high in fat and calories, so swapping these foods for those cooked in an air-fryer may help lower calorie intake, however, this does depend on how often frying, as a cooking method, is employed in the diet.
+Deep-fried foods are both high in fat and calories, so swapping these foods for those cooked in an air-fryer may help lower your calorie intake.
+However, this does depend on how often you fry your food and of course how significant this type of cooking is in your diet.

 3. Lower levels of acrylamide

-There is some evidence that using an air-fryer reduces a compound known as acrylamide by up to 90 per cent, compared to deep fat frying.
-Acrylamide is a chemical substance that is formed when starchy foods, like potatoes, are cooked at high temperatures (above 120C).
-Acrylamide is a known carcinogen.
+There is some evidence that using an air-fryer reduces a compound called acrylamide by up to 90 per cent compared to deep-fat frying.
+Acrylamide is a chemical substance that is formed when starchy foods like potatoes are cooked at high temperatures (above 120C).
+The problem with acrylamide is that it is a known carcinogen.

 Read more: What is acrylamide and is it a cancer risk?